Who We Are

 As high streets hollow out, civic spaces sit empty, and more of life is lived through screens, we’re losing the places that once brought people together.

-At a time when grassroots creatives are priced out and communities feel increasingly disconnected, Studio 404 is a corrective: fast, inclusive, and rooted in community.
+At a time when artists and creatives are priced out, audiences are harder to reach, and communities feel increasingly disconnected, Studio 404 offers a new model for placemaking: fast, inclusive, culturally credible and rooted in community.
 We don’t just fill space, we rebuild it with purpose.

 THE TEAM